TEL: 410-284-1301

 General Information:

-_____Social Security numbers for all persons on the tax return
+_____Social Security numbers for all people on tax return

 _____Birthdates and addresses of children and dependent adults